gsimon75/esp8266_gps_unit/README.md

 "very bad idea (tm)" here...

-After some runtime diagnostics a lot of SDK parameters have been finetuned, including the stack sizes of the event loop (0.5k gain here), the idle task (another 0.5k), the timer task (1k gain), the main task (1.5k), the tcp/ip task (0.5k), the wifi ppt task (0.5k).
+After some runtime diagnostics a lot of SDK parameters have been finetuned, including the stack sizes of the event loop (0.5k gain here), the idle task (another 0.5k), the timer task (1k gain), the main task (1.5k), the tcp/ip task (0.5k), the WiFi ppt task (0.5k).
 This step needed some trickery, as some of these settings have overly high minimal limits, so `sdkconfig` doesn't accept any value.
-Fortunately the `sdkconfig` items are collected from various places that are sorted alphabetically and the first definition wins, so all we needed was an otherwise empty component `unit/components/_Kconfig_overrides`, see `Kconfig` there (it also contains examples how to add custom menus and items).
+Fortunately the `sdkconfig` items are collected from various places that are sorted alphabetically and the first definition wins, so all we needed was an otherwise empty [component](./unit/components/_Kconfig_overrides/Kconfig) (it also contains examples how to add custom menus and items).

 Also note that in FreeRTOS when a task finishes, its stack is freed up by the idle task, so until it gets to run, there is no garbage collection, so we had to add explicite sync points in the process to wait for the idle task and its `prvCheckTasksWaitingTermination()`.

-With this we have about 16k free during normal operation, but this required another unusual practice: holding resources only as long as we actually need them:
+With this we have about 16k free during normal operation, but this required another unusual practice: holding resources only as long as we actually need them: seemingly unnecessary blocks within functions

 ```
     ...